Disclaimer

 1.2.
 Deployment

-With the exception of Rampiva Engine Server which needs to be installed on each Nuix server that will be part of the Automate deployment, all remaining components can be deployed either on the same server or on dedicated servers.
+With the exception of Automate Engine Server which needs to be installed on each Nuix server that will be part of the Automate deployment, all remaining components can be deployed either on the same server or on dedicated servers.

 1.2.1.
 Sample Distributed Architecture